 They do have some degree of error but give a general reading that can point you in the right direction.

-Again manufactures may have some good ones out there (I haven’t tested them all) but in my experience infrared is only good to get generalized readings.
+Again manufacturers may have some good ones out there (I haven’t tested them all), but in my experience, infrared is only good for getting generalized readings.

 Dedicated digital thermometers with sensor probes are also a good tool to use.

-Last but not least is the durability of the thermometer which must hold up to all kinds of abuse that HVAC technician will put it through.
+Last but not least is the durability of the thermometer, which must hold up to all kinds of abuse that HVAC technicians will put it through.

-Remember each tool has its own place and often 2-3 types of thermometers are used depending on the situation.
+Each tool has its place, and often 2-3 types of thermometers are used depending on the situation.

 *This post contains affiliate links.